Ego Death at a Bachelorette Party: Release and marketing

-On July 23, 2025, the Nashville public radio station WNXP reported that a new song by Williams would be premiering on the station that night.
+On July 23, 2025, the Nashville public radio station WNXP promoted that a new song by Williams would be premiering on the station that night.
 The announcement was accompanied by a video of a person holding a CD which had the words "Mirtazapine" and "Glum" written with a marker.
 The former, referring to the antidepressant of the same name, was ultimately the song in question, premiering as scheduled without any detail regarding any official release.
 It was Williams's first solo release since her 2021 album Flowers for Vases / Descansos.
 Two days later, she performed the song live at the Newport Folk Festival with Bleachers during their set.
 On July 28, the singer uploaded 17 new songs—including the aforementioned—to her official website.
 The tracks could only be accessed after entering a 16-digit code that was sent to fans who purchased a product from Williams's hair dye company Good Dye Young.
 Music publications gave the untitled collection of songs the title Ego, the same name of the yellow dye product from Williams's brand.
 The website featured a similar style as 2000s Microsoft Windows desktop displays, including the unordered tracks in a MP3 file format above a yellow background with pictures of her dog.
 Around 24 hours after its publication, the collection was removed from the site, which disclosed the message, "Thank you for listening."

 Williams surprise-released the 17 songs individually for streaming on August 1, 2025.
 It marked her first independent release following her departure from Atlantic Records in 2023—more than 20 years after the beginning of the contract as part of Paramore—and was published under an imprint listed as "Post Atlantic" and distributed via Secretly Distribution.
 A music video for the track "Ego Death at a Bachelorette Party", directed by Zachary Gray, premiered on August 5.
 The video was set in Nashville and features a cameo from the politician Justin Jones.
 In an interview with Billboard, Williams's manager Leah Hodgkiss said that the release marketing was motivated by their idea to "make music tangible" and "an experience" again.
 She elaborated on how people tend to "not even pay attention to what [they are] listening to" due to curated playlists on streaming platforms, such as Spotify and Apple Music.
 Williams wanted to refer to the songs as individual singles as she did not think of an album throughout the writing process.
 The track "Glum" also received a music video, which was co-directed by AJ Gibboney and the Paramore member Zac Farro, and premiered as a single on August 18.
 It was followed by acoustic versions, "Glum (in the Park)" and "Kill Me (in the Garden)".
 In an Instagram story, Williams said that the collection would be issued physically, although not meant to be considered an album.
 She also revealed that she was "listening to potential track-list orders and still trying to create [her] own", hinting at a future re-packaging.